CodeCabin/sola-support-tickets/readme.txt

 == Changelog  ==

+= 3.04 2015-04-08 =
+* Made the warning to update both the premium and basic plugin dynamic
+* Fixed a compatibility issue with the Customer Satisfaction Survey add-on

 = 3.03 2015-03-30 =
 * Enhancement: Can now also enter a "From Name" for automated e-mails as a from header.
 The From Name and From E-mail headers are now also used for the Reply-To e-mail headers.
 (Premium)
 * Enhancement: Can select to use wp_mail() or SMTP (valid SMTP settings are required).
 Headers set (From Name and From E-mail - available when using the premium version) are incorporated.
 (Premium and Basic)